St Paul’s is a comprehensive secondary college for boys in Manly serving the region.

 We are committed to continuing the foundations enlivened by Blessed Edmund Rice in all aspects of our College life.
 St Paul’s Catholic College Manly is committed to developing young men who identify with their faith and are flexible, innovative and well-rounded decision makers prepared to take their place in a changing world.
 Our hope is that students leave here to make a significant difference well prepared to face the dynamism of our modern world.

 Being an all boys school we provide an education for male learners that takes advantage of their thirst for inquiry and active learning whilst providing a broad offering of opportunities so that every young man can thrive.
 Our values of Respect, Responsibility, Results and Reverence underpin our motto of Prima Primum, First Things First, focusing our young men out from themselves with a concern for actively helping the marginalised.

-We are all very enthusiastic with the opportunities of a 90th Anniversary to reflect on not only the richness of the past, but also to step up with our new Strategic Improvement Plan 2019-2021, creating a positive and hopeful future for our students.
-Our plan is the product of six months work including consultations right across our community between students, parents and staff.
-It is an exciting time not only in the ongoing story of St Paul’s, but also in education more widely, even internationally.
+We are all very enthusiastic with the opportunities of our recent 90th Anniversary to reflect on not only the richness of the past, but also to step up with our Strategic Improvement Plan 2019-2021, creating a positive and hopeful future for our students.

 How do we prepare our young men for the world of the future which they will create and lead?

 Our main objectives going forward are:

 The College looks to the future with hope and excitement at continuing the fine tradition of Catholic Education in the Manly and broader region.